JairParra/Kaggle_Reddit_Multiclass_Classification/README.md

 ## IMPORTANT/ANNOUNCEMENTS:
 - Waiting for Group registration on MyCourses
 - Waiting for Kaggle registration after group registration on MyCourses (using MyCourses group name and mcgill emails)
-- Meeting today (Wed, Oct 2 on MyCourses) at Burnside Basement, 5:30pm
-- Learn how to use: nltk, spacy, gensim, sci-kit learn functions and pipeline, etc.

 ## TASKS:
 - Workload division; please update accordingly.